matthew-scherf/substrate/README.md

 # $\text {Substrate Theory - &Omega; }$

 > $\text {This complete formal system establishes quantum mechanics and general relativity as computational regimes of a single substrate governed by algorithmic complexity thresholds.
 The theory is grounded in Kolmogorov complexity, formalized in Lean 4 across 21 modules totaling 5,300+ lines, and demonstrates convergence between ideal (noncomputable) and operational (computable) layers through eight bridge theorems.
 A critical complexity threshold at 50 bits determines the quantum–classical transition, with gravity and quantum collapse emerging as the same mechanism.
-The formalization establishes universal grounding through a rank system and proposes information-theoretic interpretations of fundamental physical constants.}$ ${energy\textunderscore of}(e) = E_{Planck} \cdot K(e)$
+The formalization establishes universal grounding through a rank system and proposes information-theoretic interpretations of fundamental physical constants.}$
+> ${energy\textunderscore of}(e) = E_{Planck} \cdot K(e)$

 ---

 ## $\text { 1.
 Verification (Lean 4)}$

-**Requirements:** Lean 4 (4.24.0), mathlib4, Lake.
+$\text { **Requirements: Lean 4 (4.24.0), mathlib4, Lake.}$

 ```bash
 cd Verification/lean4/SubstrateTheory